avanoene/risk_dash/documentation/gettingstarted.md

 VaR_{t, T} = \sigma \cdot \sqrt{T-t} \cdot Z^{*}_{p = \alpha}
 $$

 We can interpret this Value at Risk as being the lower bound of the 95% confidence interval for the 10 day distribution.
-For this portfolio, a loss over 10 days less than 8.3% should occur 2.5% of the time, on average.
+For this portfolio, on average, a loss over 10 days less than 8.3% should occur 2.5% of the time.
 To get the dollar value of the 10 Day Value at Risk, we would just multiply this percent change by the current portfolio market value.

 ```python
 >>> dollar_value_at_risk = value_at_risk * (current_portfolio.initial_value + current_portfolio.marked_change)